 The Maldives has two distinct monsoon seasons that shape when you visit and what you experience.
 The dry northeast monsoon (November to April) delivers the classic Maldives postcard conditions — calm turquoise seas, cloudless skies, and visibility exceeding 30 metres underwater.
 The wet southwest monsoon (May to October) brings occasional heavy rain and stronger swells but also lower resort prices, fewer crowds, and the spectacular arrival of manta rays at Baa Atoll.
 The best overall months are November through April, with December and January being the absolute peak.

-High Season (November–April)
+Best Time to Visit Maldives: High Season (November–April)

-The northeast monsoon season delivers the Maldives at its most photogenic and most expensive.
-December and January are the peak months: skies are crystal-clear, seas are calm even in remote atolls, underwater visibility reaches 30–40 metres, and every atoll is accessible.
-This is the best time for photography, diving, and overwater villa experiences.
 Temperatures hover around 28–30°C year-round, but the northeast monsoon season feels more comfortable due to lower humidity.
-February and March are excellent alternatives — prices begin to ease slightly while conditions remain spectacular.
-Whale shark sightings in South Ari Atoll are reliable year-round, but visibility is consistently at its best during these months.
+February and March are excellent alternatives — prices begin to ease slightly while conditions remain spectacular, February is the driest month with less than 70mm rainfall, the weather is generally drier, and there is still great visibility.
+Whale shark sightings in South Ari Atoll are reliable year-round, but these months are also excellent for marine life encounters and to spot whale sharks.
 April marks the transition period — still mostly dry in the north of the country but increasingly unpredictable in the south.

 Religious Festivals Impact